k-sauvee/chutney/docs/docs/documentation/synchronize.md

     Now your scenario is created on the server ! :material-rocket:

-## Update your scenario on chutney server
+# Update a scenario on chutney server

 After editing your scenario kotlin code, jut call synchronize function again.